 AD is characterized by toxic stimuli (such as B-amyloid) induced blockage of genes that are associated with neural plasticity.
 So, whereas the aging brain retains its plasticity and is capable of forming new neural pathways and junctions to compensate for losses, the AD brain loses this critical capacity.

 In a paper in the highly respected scientific journal, Nature, Lu and his colleagues provide the first detailed investigation of molecular markers in the brain that differentiate between the brains of populations of the young, the aged and those with AD.
 Briefly, the researchers demonstrated that a protein with the acronym REST (if you insist, it stands for repressor element 1 silencing transcription factor [are you sorry, you asked for it?]) is normally expressed at low concentrations in neurons of young human brains.
 But in the aging brain, it is expressed at profoundly elevated levels.
 And in AD?
 REST levels are markedly reduced, even in patients with mild cognitive impairment, a precursor to full-blown AD.

 What is the function of REST?

-The researchers found that worms deficient in the genes SPR-1, SPR-3 and particularly SPR-4 are more sensitive to oxidative stress and have shorter lifespan than the wild type.
+The researchers found that worms deficient in the genes SPR-1, SPR-3 and, particularly, SPR-4 are more sensitive to oxidative stress and have shorter lifespans than the wild type.
 Those 3 genes evolved from the same ancestral gene as REST and, in fact, SPR-3 and SPR-4 structurally resemble mammalian REST.
 The researchers found that SPR-4 protects against oxidative stress and B-amyloid toxicity in C. elegans and they found that human REST can functionally substitute for SPR-4 in the worm.

 Can these findings translate into treatment?